-Environmental Component SEO Code Guiding Principle Strategic Environmental Objectives Strategic Environmental Objectives Air A Support clean air policies that reduce the impact of air pollution on the environment and public health Avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all related sectors with particular reference to emissions from transport, heating, industry and agriculture Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels Climatic Factors С Achieving transition to a competitive, low carbon, climate-resilient economy that is cognisant of environmental impacts Minimise emissions of greenhouse gasses Integrate sustainable design solutions into infrastructure (e.g., energy efficient buildings; green infrastructure) Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Cultural Heritage СН Safeguard cultural heritage features and their settings through responsible design and positioning of development Protect places, features, buildings and landscapes of cultural, archaeological or architectural heritage Landscape L Protect and enhance the landscape character Avoid conflicts with the appropriate protection of statutory designations relating to the landscape, including those provided by Development Plans and other statutory land-use plans
+Environmental SEO Guiding Principle Strategic Environmental Objectives Component Material Assets MA Sustainable and efficient use of natural resources Optimise use of existing infrastructure and seek to ensure that new infrastructure is provided to match development funded under the Strategy - this includes transport infrastructure Ensure access to affordable, reliable, sustainable and modern energy for all which encourages a broad energy generation mix to ensure security of supply - wind, solar, hydro, biomass, energy from waste and traditional fossil fuels Promote the circular economy, reduce waste, and increase energy efficiencies Ensure there is adequate sewerage and drainage infrastructure capacity in place to support new development Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Reduce the average energy consumption per capita including promoting energy efficient buildings, resteried.
+Air A Support clean air policies that reduce the impact of air pollution on the environment and public health retrofitting, smart- buildings, towns and grids Avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all related sectors with particular reference to emissions from transport, heating, industry and agriculture Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution by 2020 and move closer to WHO recommended levels Climatic Factors 72 С Achieving transition to a competitive, low carbon, climate- resilient economy that is cognisant of environmental impacts Minimise emissions of greenhouse gasses Integrate sustainable design solutions into infrastructure (e.g. energy efficient buildings; green infrastructure) Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Cultural Heritage СН Safeguard cultural heritage features and their settings through responsible design and positioning of development Protect places, features, buildings and landscapes of cultural, archaeological or architectural heritage Landscape L Protect and enhance the landscape character Avoid conflicts with the appropriate protection of statutory designations relating to the landscape, including those provided by Development Plans and other statutory land-use plans

-&lt;sup>81 Please also refer to relevant legislation and requirements under Section 4.10, Section 8, Section 9 and Appendices III and IV.
+72 Please also refer to relevant legislation and requirements under Section 4.10, Section 8, Section 9 and Appendices III and IV.
 Targets under the national Climate Action Plan are reviewed and updated periodically and include those under the headings of Electricity, Built Environment, Transport, Agriculture, Forestry and Land Use and Enterprise.